Ahmed Akbar Sobhan: Bashundhara Eye Hospital

 In December 2013, construction of the Bashundhara Eye Hospital and Research Institute - an establishment built specifically to provide high-quality eye-care to the impoverished - was completed.
-It was inaugurated by Sobhan on December 5th, 2014.
+It was inaugurated by Sobhan on December 5, 2014.
 As of March 2021, the hospital has served 10,500 patients free of cost and organized various eye care camps throughout the country.
 Furthermore, the institute runs a Shariah-based Zakat fund for Muslims alongside other religious funds.

-Legal History
+Legal history

 In October 2007, Ahmed Akbar Sobhan, his wife Afroza Begum, and their 4 sons were sentenced to 8 years of imprisonment on charges of tax evasion.
 During the 2006–08 Bangladeshi political crisis, Sobhan handed over the power of attorney for Bashundhara Group to a nine-member committee while he was absconding in London with his family.
 During the tenure of this committee, the Bashundhara Group paid more than Tk.
 220 crore to the government as compensation for evading earlier taxes.
 This move was taken despite Sobhan's opposition and he retaliated by withdrawing the power of attorney for 4 officials of the nine-member committee.
 Another charge was that Sobhan and his family amassed wealth worth about Tk.
 107 crore beyond their known sources of income and amassed Tk.
 606.66 crore illegally while also concealing information about Tk.
 14.17 crore.
 The charge sheet for the case mentioned that around Tk.
 500 crore was whitened by the family.
 In December 2012, a case was filed against Sobhan, his son Sanvir, and 2 company officials for misappropriating nearly Tk.
 40 crore from a businessman.
 The plaintiff (the chairman of a spinning mill) filed the case claiming that he was owed 3 plots from the East West Property Development Ltd. Sobhan and his son were acquitted in the case of three plots by Judge Erfan Ullah on 11 August 2014.

 On 15 May 2010, assistant land officer of Shafipur union, Md Mukhlesur Rahman Khan, filled two cases against Sobhan and five others.
 In the cases he alleged that they accused were grabbing of government land, intimidating of government officials, and illegally lifting soil while working on Mouchak City Project of Bashundhara Group.

+A Dhaka court ordered the freezing of shares and bank accounts belonging to Bashundhara Group Chairman Ahmed Akbar Sobhan and his family members, following a petition by the Anti-Corruption Commission (ACC).
+The order covered shares valued at approximately Tk 14.59 billion across 22 publicly listed companies, along with Tk 198 million and USD 10,538 remaining in 70 bank accounts.
+These accounts registered in the names of Sobhan, his four sons (Sayem, Sadat, Sanvir, and Safwan Sobhan), and their spouses had previously received deposits totaling Tk 20.75 billion and USD 192,034, most of which had been withdrawn.
+The ACC launched the investigation amid allegations of illicit wealth accumulation and possible money laundering both within Bangladesh and abroad.
+The freeze was enacted under the provisions of the Money Laundering Prevention Act, 2012.